 The majority of the amendments will become effective 180 days after the date of adoption; the expanded notification requirements and the changes to the annual notice of certification would become effective 30 days after adoption.
 Some technology enhancement amendments (access controls and endpoint detection requirements) will become effective one year after adoption.

-To learn more about how Loeb can help you navigate the proposed amendments to the NYDFS Cybersecurity Regulation requirements, please contact a team member on our Privacy, Security and Data Innovations team.
+To learn more about how Loeb can help you navigate the proposed amendments to the NYDFS Cybersecurity Regulation requirements, please contact a team member on our Privacy, Security & Data Innovations team.